MaCoHa/Mandatory-Handin2/README.md

 # Requerements
 Have go installed and can call "go run"

-Have port 8085 open.
+Port 8085 is Available.

-if the port is not available.
+If the port is not Available.
 Change the port number in Bob/main.go line 22 and Alice/main.go line 27 to a port that is available.

 # How to run